 Dialysis Nurse: Job Responsibilities, Requirements and Career Outlook

 A dialysis nurse administers treatment to patients with kidney disease to remove toxins and excess water.
-To become a dialysis nurse one must be a registered nurse and pass the state licensing exam for nursing; specialty certification for dialysis nurses is also available.
+To become a dialysis nurse one must be a registered nurse and pass the state licensing exam for nursing.
+Specialty certification for dialysis nurses is also available.
+Additionally, some employers may require previous work experience.

 A dialysis nurse may work in the dialysis department of a hospital, a dialysis clinic or a physician's office.
 The main job is administering dialysis treatments to patients with kidney disease; patients who have experienced renal failure require fluid injections that replicate the function of the kidney.
 The dialysis nurse typically operates a hemodialysis machine that extracts blood from the patient, cleans it and return into the body.